Jollof rice is one of the most simple and the easy to make Nigerian food, you’d want to start from here if you are new to Nigerian foods.

 50ml Ground Fresh peppers

 2 cups of sliced onions

 salt to taste.

-Parboil the chicken (or any meat of your choice) with the spices listed above.
-I like to use lots of them so as to end up with a very tasty fried chicken.
+Parboil the beef (or any meat of your choice) with the spices listed above.
+I like to use lots of them so as to end up with a very tasty beef.
 And then prepare the main food with the meat stock (meat water).
-Then I use very little or no extra spice while doing the main cooking.

-Add water so that more than half of the entire chicken (or meat of choice) is submerged, then add sliced 1 cup of onions, 3 cubes of knorr, one tea spoon of salt, one sachet of chicken spice and a teaspoon each of curry/thyme.
+Add water so that more than half of the entire beef is submerged, then add 2 seasoning cubes, teaspoon of beef seasoning spice, 1 cup of sliced onions, one tea spoon of salt and a teaspoon each of curry/thyme.

 Peel of the outer back of the ginger/garlic, pound or grind.